 • "…Before Sojourn,…I was closeminded and judgmental.
 My grades were suffering and I was lacking inspiration.
 From Sojourn, not only did I learn about the Civil Rights Movement, I learned about myself.
 I began to realize that I was capable of succeeding…I now attend college and am interested in becoming a lawyer or police officer…"

-I. B. Sojourn Alum
+I. B. Sojourn Project Alumni

 • "The goal of the teaching is to be able to instill confidence and skills in a student to go along with content knowledge and relate it to the student’s life…"